-The Plantation Programme 2021 was implemented by The Dream Welfare Society as a community-driven climate action initiative in environmentally fragile regions.
-With a total budget of ₹1,00,000, the programme successfully planted 2,000 saplings across community areas, roadsides, and public spaces.
-The initiative directly engaged 670 individuals and indirectly benefited 20,100 people through improved air quality, reduced heat stress, enhanced green cover, and better local ecology—reaching a total of 20,770 people at a highly cost-effective ₹4.81 per person.
+The Plantation Programme was implemented by The Dream Welfare Society as a community-driven climate action initiative in environmentally fragile regions.
+With a dedicated budget, the programme successfully planted saplings across community areas, roadsides, and public spaces.
+The initiative directly engaged a large number of individuals and indirectly benefited many more through improved air quality, reduced heat stress, enhanced green cover, carbon offset and strengthened local ecology — creating widespread environmental and community impact.

 | Parameter | Details |